luis198327/naughts-and-crosses/README.md

 + I wanted to implement a restart game function.
 This would mean a better user experience giving them the option to challenge their opponnent again.
 I was having troubles implementing this as researching online I was finding suggestions on how to do this but these were not working or were only partially working.
 For example, I managed to code the game to restart but this would keep the original game grid and therefore immediately print the previous game result.
 Having tried a few different solutions I managed to set this function correctly, although there might be an easier and better way to code this.
 Something maybe to consider in a future release.
 I used and combined a couple of solutions that I found online.
 These can be found in the code section below.

-+ Minor issue i overcome was when setting the change_player logic, and then running the game the player's character didn't change as expected from ' X ' to ' O '.
++ Minor issue I overcome was when setting the change_player logic, and then running the game the player's character didn't change as expected from ' X ' to ' O '.
 I realised I had forgotton to remove the ' X ' variables set in the current_player function.

 ### Known Bugs And Improvements
 There are no known bugs following testing of the game in GitPod or on the live deployed app via Heroku.